-The following example involves the humanities.
-Many primary sources are available in this field: in this example the primary source is The Autobiography of Malcolm X. Secondary sources about this book could include a historical book about Malcolm X written by another author (e.g., one that compares the education he gave himself in prison to his schooling as a child).
-Tertiary sources might include a Wikipedia page about the civil rights movement that mentioned Malcolm X and, possibly, his autobiography.
+The following example involves sociology.
+Many primary sources are available in this field; in this example, the primary source is The Autobiography of Malcolm X. Secondary sources about this book could include a historical book about Malcolm X written by another author (e.g., one that compares the education he gave himself in prison to his schooling as a child).

+A tertiary source in this case could be a Wikipedia page about the civil rights movement that mentioned Malcolm X.
-Subject Primary Secondary Tertiary

-Humanities Malcolm X's Book about X, and his jailhouse Wikipedia page about the Civil Rights
+Subject Primary Secondary Tertiary Sociology Malcolm X's autobiography Book about Malcolm X and his jailhouse education Wikipedia page about the civil rights movement

-autobiography education Movement